DSR-RHIT/me447-visualizing-data/cm/cm101_data-lab.md

 As you look for data—both for practice and for the final display—know the data structure you are looking for.

-The elements of a prospective data set you should identfy include
+The elements of a prospective data set you should identify include

   - the number of observations
   - the number of quantitative variables